marklogic-community/grove-react-ui/docs/BEST_PRACTICES.markdown

 That advice is a bit vague, but it includes:

-- presenting a simple interface to developers using the ML-UI-Toolkit.
+- presenting a simple interface to developers using Muir.
 This might include:
   - providing a single executable to start an application,
   - wrapping up common command-line commands into a simple build script and diverting complex STDOUT into a log file, accessible for debugging,